chariotsolutions/phonegap-nfc/README.md

 ## nfc.scanNdef

 Calling `scanNdef` will being an iOS NFC scanning session.
-The tag or an error will be returned in a promise.
+The NFC tag will be returned in a Promise.

     nfc.scanNdef();